 Working with Jason and Kimmi has been delightful and easy going.

 Costa Rica beaches are found on two beautiful coastlines, the Caribbean and the Pacific.
 These two coasts are separated by majestic green mountains and imposing volcanoes belonging to the Continental Divide.
 The Pacific and the Caribbean shores of Costa Rica are immensely distinct from each other.
 This provides an extraordinary advantage for travelers looking to fulfill their vacation desires in accordance to their tastes.
-Costa Rica beaches have been divided into six separate regions.
-Each region can be categorized by their unique cultural flair, weather patterns, geographical location, and touristic approach.
+Costa Rica beaches have been divided into five separate regions.
+Each region can be categorized by its unique cultural flair, weather patterns, geographical location, ambiance, resident wildlife and exotic beauty.

 Costa Rica beaches in Guanacaste resonate of fun, sun, surfing, swimming, fishing, diving and other adventures.
 Costa Rica’s Northern Pacific coastline belongs to the province of Guanacaste.
 Besides its beautiful sands and blue skies, Guanacaste can also boast about its renovated International Airport (LIR) and impressive infrastructure catering to tourists from all over the world.